Hello, ML World

-After over a decade of building software professionally, I’ve decided to embark on something new.
-Not entirely new, mind you - it’s still code at the end of the day - but different enough to make me feel like a beginner again.
+After over a decade of building software professionally, I’ve never had the opportunity to touch on any Machine Learning (ML) - it’s just never been in our scope.
+I thought I’d take a deep dive and expand my mind with something new.
+Nothing entirely new, mind you - it’s still code at the end of the day - but different enough to make me feel like a beginner again.
 And honestly?
 That’s quite refreshing.

 Why Machine Learning?